Prince William and Duchess Catherine gush over koala bear in adorable video

 - The Duke and Duchess of Cambridge gushed and cooed over the adorable animal as they chatted to its carer.

-- In other royal news (opens in new tab), the Queen (opens in new tab)made a major change to the upcoming royal schedule of events (opens in new tab).
+- In other royal news, the Queenmade a major change to the upcoming royal schedule of events.

 Prince William and Duchess Catherine encountered an adorable rescue koala bear when they had a video call with a wildlife park in Australia.